Azam Ali, An Ahmadi Moslem

 Indelible impressions were made by his remarks.
 One was that he made in October 1948 in his comments around leading the funeral prayers of my mother and just before burying her.
 He gathered all seven of us children (13 to 1 year old) around her and said, “See your mother for the last time.
 You will never see her again.”
 I feel skin crawling on back even now when I recall him.

-My father led the funeral prayer of my mother in Campbellpor Cemetery.
-She was buried there in trust and taken to Bahisti Maqbarah in Rabwah in 1950 upon my father’s transfer to Lyallpore.
+My father led the funeral prayer of my mother in Campbellpore Cemetery.
+She was buried there in trust.
+Two years later in 1950 when my father was transferred to Lyallpore, he had her moved to Bahisti Maqbarah in Rabwah.

 Foundation is everything